luebken/container-patterns/02-module-container.md

 6. Small

 ### 1. Proper Linux process
-We should acknowledge the fact that a container is foremost a Linux process (isolated by namepaces and controlled by cgroups).
-Therefor we should apply common Unix best practices.
+We should acknowledge the fact that a container is foremost a Linux process (isolated by namespaces and controlled by cgroups).
+Therefor we should apply common standards and best practices for writing Unix tools.

 #### a) React to signals
-Don't daemonize your process and keep it in the foreground.
-Catch signals in you program and react appropriate.
+A container should react to [signals](https://en.wikipedia.org/wiki/Unix_signal) which are being send to it.
+This starts with that we don't daemonize our process and keep it in the foreground.
+We catch signals in the program and react appropriate.

-_Catch signals:_
-Important signals:
+**Use the exec form**:
+For Docker prefer the [exec form](https://docs.docker.com/engine/reference/builder/#run) which doesn't invoke a shell.

+**Catch signals**:
+Important signals to catch are:

 * `SIGINT`: E.g. send by Ctrl-C to interrupt / stop a running container.
 * `SIGTERM`: Signals process termination e.g. send by `docker stop`.
 If necessary the container can do some final steps.
 After an usual grace period of 10 seconds the container is killed if it hasn't returned anymore

+**Example:**
-Example catching `SIGTERM` in Node.JS:
+Catching `SIGTERM` in Node.JS:

 ```javascript
 process.on('SIGTERM', function () {
   console.log("Received SIGTERM.
 Exiting.")